kasteway/Unsupervised_Learning/K_Means_Clustering.md

    - The assignment and update steps are repeated iteratively until the centroids stabilize and don't change significantly between iterations, or a maximum number of iterations is reached.

 ---

+## Limitations:

+- Sensitivity to Initial Centroids: The final clusters can be sensitive to the initial random choice of centroids.

+- Assumes Spherical Clusters: It assumes clusters are spherical and equally sized, which might not be the case in real-world data.

+- Outliers Impact: The algorithm can be sensitive to outliers, which can skew the centroids.

+- Difficulty with Complex Cluster Shapes: K-means might not work well with non-linearly separable or complex cluster shapes.

+---

 ## Choosing K: